aws-amplify/docs/ios/start.md

 Close your Xcode project and reopen it using `./YOUR-PROJECT-NAME.xcworkspace` file.
 Remember to always use `./YOUR-PROJECT-NAME.xcworkspace` to open your Xcode project from now on. **Build your Xcode project**.

+### AWS SDK Version vs. Semantic Versioning

+The AWS SDK for iOS does not follow semantic versioning.
+Instead, it increments the patch-level version for both backward-compatible bugfixes *and* non-breaking changes, and increments the minor version for breaking changes.
+Major version changes are rare, and usually indicate a dramatically different programming model.

+For comparison, Semantic versioning increments the patch level for backward-compatible bugfixes, the minor version for backward-compatible new features, and the major version for breaking changes.

 ## Step 2: Set Up Your Backend